Esri/hub.js/docs/src/guides/classes/overview.md

 - `.fullUiSchema` full ui for comprehensive editing of the entity
 - `.minimalUiSchema` minimal fields needed to create a new entity

-Regardless if you are using the ArcGIS Configuration Editor, or some other component or just need to change properties on the entity programatically, you must "extract" the entity object literal from the class, make changes to the object literal, and then push those changes back into the class.
+Regardless if you are using the ArcGIS Configuration Editor, or some other component or just need to change properties on the entity programatically, you must "extract" the entity object literal from the class via `.toJson()`, make changes to the object literal, and then push those changes back into the class via `.update(objectLiteral)`.
 While nominally cumbersome in some situations, this pattern ensures developers do not pass class instances into components, which would be extremely problematic.

 ## Editing Properties Example